-Keep in mind that you will receive benefits at the nonnetwork level whenever you use Non-Network Providers.
+Keep in mind that you will receive benefits at the non-network level whenever you use Non-Network Providers.

-See section 6 for more information about the PPCSM network.
+See section 6 for more information about the NetworkBlue network for BlueOptions.

 The Non-Network Allowance is not the provider's billed charges and could be significantly less than the provider's billed charges.
 The patient is responsible for 100 percent of the difference between the billed charges and the Non-Network Allowance unless under applicable law the Non-Network Provider is under a duty to accept the applicable Non-Network Allowance plus applicable deductibles, Copays and Coinsurance as payment in full for Covered Services and Supplies.